DjakeDjone/mouse-lang/benches/README.md

 - **Average Query Time**: ~111ms across all benchmark types

 **Key Observations:**
-1. AND conditions (range queries) are the most efficient, likely due to better index utilization
+1. AND conditions (range queries) are the most efficient
-2. Complex nested queries perform similarly to simple queries, showing good optimization
+2. Complex nested queries perform similarly to simple queries
 3. All queries complete in under 131ms, providing sub-second response times
 4. Some outliers detected in OR and timestamp queries suggest potential for further optimization